Organize Ballerina code

 Create your first Ballerina package

-This will create a new Ballerina package with a main function.
+This creates a new Ballerina package in the default module with the Ballerina.toml

 The bal new